photoview/photoview/README.md

 ## Getting started - Setup with Docker

-> This section describes how to get PhotoView up and running on your server with Docker.
+> This section describes how to get Photoview up and running on your server with Docker.
 > Make sure you have Docker and docker-compose installed and running on your server

 1. Make a new `docker-compose.yml` file on your computer, and copy the content of [docker-compose.example.yml](/docker-compose.example.yml) to the new file.